Mateusz Gamrot: 2024

 Gamrot faced Rafael dos Anjos on March 9, 2024, at UFC 299.
 He won the bout by unanimous decision.

 Gamrot faced Dan Hooker on August 17, 2024 at UFC 305.
 He lost the fight by split decision.
 9 out of 16 media outlets scored the bout for Gamrot.
 This fight earned him another Fight of the Night award.

 2025

 Gamrot was reportedly going to face Rafael Fiziev in a rematch on February 1, 2025 at UFC Fight Night 250.
 However, the bout was never officially scheduled for the event.

 Gamrot faced Ľudovít Klein on May 31, 2025, at UFC on ESPN 68.
 He won the fight by unanimous decision.

 Replacing Rafael Fiziev on short notice, Gamrot faced former UFC Lightweight Champion Charles Oliveira on October 11, 2025 in the main event of UFC Fight Night 261.
 Gamrot lost the fight via a face crank submission in the second round, resulting in his first defeat by finish.

+2026

+Gamrot faced Esteban Ribovics on April 11, 2026, at UFC 327.
+He won the fight via an arm-triangle choke submission in the second round.

+Gamrot faced Quillan Salkilld in the main event on August 8, 2026 at UFC Fight Night 284.
+He lost the fight via a rear-naked choke submission in the first round.

+Submission grappling career

+Gamrot has been invited to compete in the under 77kg division at ADCC 2026.